-This is a simple crock pot meal; it is simply a chuck roast with potatoes and carrots with a sauce over it.
+This is a simple Whole30 pot roast meal; it is simply a chuck roast with potatoes and carrots with a sauce over it.

 The cooking time varies greatly depending on the cut of meat, the quality of meat, the size of the roast, the brand of the slow cooker, how dry you like your meat, etc.